conekta/conekta-ruby/docs/WebhooksApi.md

 end

 api_instance = Conekta::WebhooksApi.new
-webhook_request = Conekta::WebhookRequest.new({url: 'https://webhook.site/89277eaa-a8e4-4306-8dc5-f55c80703dc8', synchronous: false}) # WebhookRequest | requested field for webhook
+webhook_request = Conekta::WebhookRequest.new({url: 'https://webhook.site/89277eaa-a8e4-4306-8dc5-f55c80703dc8'}) # WebhookRequest | requested field for webhook
 opts = {
   accept_language: 'es' # String | Use for knowing which language to use }